BOILERPLATE VS VIBE CODING

 Do You Still Need a SaaS Boilerplate in the Age of Vibe Coding?

 AI coding tools can generate entire features from a prompt.
 So why pay for a boilerplate?
-The answer isn’t what vendors want you to hear.
-Here’s the honest breakdown.
+Here’s what each approach actually costs you, in time and rework.

 Should you use a SaaS boilerplate or just vibe code?